Australia's best betting sites

 Always follow the form of players heading into the French Open to see how they will go in the second major of the year.

-Two tournaments that are great indicators of how well players will go at the French Open are the Madrid and Barcelona Opens.
-Both tournaments are played on clay and precede the Roland Garros fortnight by a matter of weeks.
+Two tournaments that are great indicators of how well players will go at the French Open are the Madrid and Barcelona events.
+Both tournaments are played on clay and precede Roland-Garros fortnight by a matter of weeks.

 Unlike any other tournament on the tour too, clay can favour certain players.
-Spaniards and Frenchman dominate on the surface while big servers, players that rely on ball speed and serve-and-volley type players invariably struggle on the surface.
+Spaniards, Frenchmen and South Americans dominate on the surface, while big servers, heavy hitters and serve-and-volley players invariably struggle on the surface.

 Starting in 1891, the French Open has long been one of the premiere tennis tournaments in the world.